Do I need to register?

 If the employee is not entitled to paid leave:

 Where an all up rate applies or the person is employed as a casual then the ordinary rate of pay to be used is the rate of pay payable for ordinary hours which can be less than but no greater than 38 hours per week unless an industrial instrument provides otherwise.
 For instance the ordinary rate of pay for casuals includes the casual loading and this higher rate of pay for the hours worked up to 38 hours per week should then be used as the ordinary pay rate.

 If you are unsure of the rate to be used the Board can offer assistance in determining the appropriate pay rate to use.
 Please contact MyLeave for assistance.

-The contribution rate effective from 1 January 2016 is 1.35% (ONE POINT THREE FIVE PERCENT) of the ordinary rate of pay paid to the employee.
+From 1 January 2021 through 31 December 2021 the contribution rate is 0.5% (Half a percent) of the ordinary rate of pay paid to the employee.

 Note that the ordinary rate of pay is not the award rate.
 See ‘Wage Rates’ above for more detail.

 Yes.
 Maintenance work is also covered by this Scheme.
 Many employers think that we only cover construction work.